 The more I paint, the more I understand the importance of planning.
 I argue that's probably the main difference between a successful and an unsuccessful painting.
 When I get questions like: Why does my painting looking muddy?
 How do I paint a loose painting?
 Why does the painting never turns out the way I want?
-I can tell the lack of planning is the major contributor of these issues.
+I can tell the lack of planning is the major contributor to these issues.

-The common saying of "Art is spontaneous and expressive, it should be free and full of happy accident!" seems to contradict what I just said.
+The common saying of "Art is spontaneous and expressive, it should be free and full of happy accidents!" seems to contradict what I just said.
 Planning seems like a most rigid and boring thing an artist would do.
-When you hear the word "planning" the image that comes into your mind is probably somebody who sits in an office, staring at the monitor or a pile of paper.
-And that would be right, if what we paint is some abstract free-form painting with oil and acrylic.
-But if you want to paint a believable watercolor painting, you need planning!
+But if you want to paint a believable watercolor painting, you need to plan!
 Because you can't paint a lighter value on top of a dark layer, if you don't plan where are you going to paint, in what consistency and what time.
 You are setting yourself up for uncertain result.
 Watercolor by itself is a illusive medium.
 You can't just go for it and expect to react when things goes wrong.

 There are so much to think about before you put down your first brush stroke.
 Here are a few things to think about: